eclipse-openj9/openj9-docs/docs/vgclog.md

 **`<gc-start>`**

 A global GC increment begins.
-You can check that this increment is associated with the particular GC global cycle of this example by checking that the `contextid=”12364”’ matches the ‘id’ attribute value for our global GC cycle’s <gc-cycle> XML element.
+You can check that the increment is associated with the GC global cycle in the example by checking the `contextid` XML attribute value matches the `id` XML attribute value of the cycle's <gc-cycle> XML element.
+For the increment in the example, the` <gc-start>` `contextid` and `<gc-cycle>` `id` value are both `"12364"`.

 ```
 <gc-start id="12380" type="global" contextid="12364" timestamp="2020-10-18T13:35:44.594">